waynerichtrain/guide/css-README.md

 padding-bottom: 20px;
 padding: 20px; /* padding of 20px in all 4 sides */

-display: inline-block (only takes up the width of content)
-    To manipulate block-level elements to inline elements

 width
     Set the width of an element either in px or %